flaamjab/kumo/README.md

 ## What is Kumo?

-Kumo is a semantic annotation library that enables you to easily specify relationships between text fragments within a document and places, concepts, people, dates and other things that may be stored in an ontology.
+Kumo is a semantic annotation library that enables the user to easily specify relationships between text fragments within a document and places, concepts, people, dates and other things that may be stored in an ontology.
 This is accomplished by providing a simple way to create a relationship